Posts

 Image

-I wrote this when Heather was in hospital (right before her surgery) but decided to post it today.
-Sometimes, when life feels overwhelming, the best thing you can do is laugh at the situations—and people—that make it more difficult.
+I wrote this when Heather was in the hospital—right before her surgery—but decided to post it today.
+Sometimes, when life feels overwhelming, the best thing you can do is laugh at the situations—and people—that make it even harder.
 Heather was waiting for surgery when a member of the surgical team stopped by to explain what to expect.
-You know, the usual: "We’re going to perform this procedure, and with anesthesia, there’s always a chance for complications…” But this guy didn’t hold back—he laid it all out.
-Fortunately, Heather was too out of it to understand, so I had the pleasure of experiencing this conversation solo.
-Scenario 1: The ideal outcome—exploratory laparoscopic surgery to insert cameras and examine the digestive tract for about an hour, possibly identifying and fixing a minor issue.
+You know the drill: “We’re going to perform this procedure, and with anesthesia, there’s always a chance of complications…” But this guy didn’t ease into it.
+He laid out everything —in detail.
+Fortunately, Heather was too out of it to fully grasp what he was saying, so I had the distinct pleasure of experiencing this conversation solo.
+Scenario 1: The ideal outcome—exploratory laparoscopic surgery.
+Insert cameras, examine the digestive tract for about an hour, possibly identify and fix a minor issue.
 We were all hoping for this one.
-Scenario 2: A large incision might be needed, with no clear idea of how long the surgery would take.
-It wasn’t my favorite scenario, but it seemed ...
+Scenario 2: A larger incision might be needed, with no clear idea of how long the surgery would take....

 July 4th, 2025 - Update and a stroll down memory lane